 Do you have a child who wants to make “the best Valentine’s Day card ever” and asks for your help?
-We have tried many different ideas in the past and this one turned out very cute.
+We have tried many different ideas in the past, and this one turned out to be very cute.

-First, we shuffled through my collection of graphics looking for just the right design, then my daughter arranged the message and picked the font.
+First, we shuffled through my collection of graphics, looking for just the right design, and then my daughter arranged the message and picked the font.
 We finished with some cutting and gluing.

 DIY VALENTINE 3-D CARD